MihaiHusea/Excel_data_merge_app/README.md

 7. Include Tests
-    -the test scripts are named: main_functions_test.py ,reset_data_test.py -the main functions of this  app has been tested by using unittest framework
+    -the test scripts are named: main_functions_test.py ,reset_data_test.py -the main functions of this  app have been tested by using unittest framework